| it careers - Ross Heintzkill

 That’s because not many people know what DevOps is, much less what a DevOps engineer is or how they’re different from their colleagues in development or operations.
 To help you make sense of that mess, we’ve collected DevOps engineer salaries from all over the country and analyzed them for you.

-A lot can affect how much a good DevOps engineer salary pays: experience, training, certifications, company, and more.
+A lot can affect how much a good DevOps engineer salary pays: experience, training, company, and possession of a DevOps certification.
 Read on to learn what a DevOps engineer does, how much a DevOps engineer can expect to be paid, and what you can do to improve your salary prospects.

 What is a DevOps Engineer?